-With regard to climate change issues which receives high degree of interest internationally, the Company announced and published a position paper in December 2015 which summarized the INPEX Group's basic views and actual efforts, and continues examination of the issues to be discussed in the future.
-This position paper is, in principle, to be reviewed once every year and was partially revised in February 2017.
+With regard to climate change response, which is receiving a high degree of interest internationally, the Company announced and published a position paper in December 2015 which summarized the INPEX Group's basic views and actual efforts, and continues examination of the issues to be discussed in the future.
+This position paper is, in principle, to be reviewed once every year and was partially revised in July 2018.